The Adventure Show: History

 The show's main focus is on "adventure" sports, usually concentrating on one or two main events in each edition.
 Sports featured include climbing, kayaking, sailing, windsurfing and kitesurfing, various forms of bicycle racing, and cross-country running, especially ultramarathon and multi-discipline events.
 The show also includes features on people working in the adventure sports industry, such as medical crews and instructors.
 In its original format, camping tips, including consumer reviews and items on outdoor cookery, were often featured during spring and summer.

 From time to time, the show would feature either Vipond, McCallum or Wilson taking part in a long-distance event to give the viewer an idea of what is involved.
 In 2012, Wilson achieved a third-place finish in the women's section at the Isle of Arran Goat Fell hill race while reporting for the programme.

+In 2022 Amy Irons joined the show as a presenter.
+In 2024, two new presenters were announced- Calum Maclean and Marie Meldrum.
+In December 2024, the production company announced the BBC had decided not to recommission The Adventure Show in its current format.
+In August 2025, a week after that year's ITERA adventure race, a 60 minute special was aired on BBC Alba showing a team preparing for and then participating in the event.

 The Adventure Show special, The Great Climb, broadcast live on 28 August 2010, won a Scottish BAFTA Award for Live Event Coverage.